-Rights of way easements will be acquired by the Applicant in the Public Utility's name for the construction, reconstruction, maintenance, repair, replacement and removal of Public Utility's Interconnection Facilities that will be owned and operated by PacifiCorp.
+Any Rights of Way easements will be acquired by the Applicant in the Public Utility's name for the construction, reconstruction, operation, maintenance, repair, replacement and removal of Public Utility's Interconnection Facilities that will be owned and operated by PacifiCorp.
 Applicant will acquire all necessary permits for the project and will obtain rights of way easements for the project on Public Utility's easement form.

-Real Property Requirements for Point of Interconnection Substation
+Real Property Requirements for Point of Interconnection Substation (if required)

-Real property for a POI substation will be acquired by an Applicant to accommodate the Applicant's project.
+Real property for a point of interconnection substation will be acquired by an Applicant to accommodate the Applicant's project.
 The real property must be acceptable to Public Utility.
 Applicant will acquire fee ownership for interconnection substation unless Public Utility determines that other than fee ownership is acceptable; however, the form and instrument of such rights will be at Public Utility's sole discretion.
 Any land rights that Applicant is planning to retain as part of a fee property conveyance will be identified in advance to Public Utility and are subject to the Public Utility's approval.